milesflo/node-http-server-intro/README.md

 ## Setting the stage (What and Why)

 The goal of this exercise is to write a simple, HTTP file server that serves files in the directory that it is run in.

+This task is meant to integrate an understanding of `fs` with `http`.
+In order to serve static files from a machine, access to the file system is required, in order to do it over the web, HTTP is required.
+The why behind this activity is that building the server yourself and spending time "in the dirt" with `req` and `res` will help strengthen your understanding of their usage in the context of Express.

 ## Educational Objectives